 In Arizona, for example, the state Real Estate Department requires brokers to "disclose in writing to all other parties any information ... that materially or adversely affects the consideration to be paid by any party to the transaction, including: ...Any material defect existing in the property being transferred" or the "existence of a lien or encumbrance on the property...."
 (See § R4-28-1101 of the Arizona Administrative Code.)

 An Oklahoma listing broker must make sure the home seller's disclosure statement and any amendments to it are available to any potential homebuyer before the seller accepts the buyer's offer to purchase, as well as disclose to the purchaser any known defects in the property that were not mentioned in the disclosure statement.
 (See 60 Okla.
 Stat. § 836(A-B).)

-In Washington State, the broker must disclose “material” physical defects of a property, but only those that the broker actually knows about and that would not be apparent or readily ascertainable to the buyer.
+In Washington State, the broker must disclose "material" physical defects of a property, but only those that the broker actually knows about and that would not be apparent or readily ascertainable to the buyer.
 No proactive investigation is required.
 (See Revised Code of Washington,§§ 18.86.010, 18.86.030.)

 As you can see from these examples, state laws tend to regard broker disclosures as a backup for what the home seller might have forgotten, failed to mention, or become blind to after years of living in the house.

 Remember that not every state requires seller disclosures, however.
 Your broker or state real estate commission should be able to tell you more about specific disclosure obligations where your home is.

 Your listing agent has a fiduciary duty to protect your interests, and the laws do not seek to interfere with that.
 So, for example, if you were to tell your broker that you were willing to lower your price if pushed, the broker should not reveal that to the buyer.
 It's not a home defect, after all.